Read more articles

 * The Lombard PowerBook G3 cannot boot from USB

-4. Then at the Open Firmware command prompt, type this and press ENTER:
+At the Open Firmware command prompt, type this and press ENTER:

-(Please make sure that there are 2 backslashes before :tbxi)
+(Yes, there are 2 backslashes before :tbxi)

-Note 2: If you want to boot a non-Macintosh partition, say for instance a PPC Linux distribution, then change tbxi for yaboot
+If you want to boot a non-Macintosh partition, say for instance a PPC Linux distribution, then change tbxi for yaboot

 Finally, sometimes it just doesn't work, no matter what.
 It could be that the disk image you cloned was not correctly dumped to begin with and it is lacking a tiny partition or a boot sector that prevents your Mac from booting it today, or it could be that your USB ports are not behaving correctly.
 Know that if this process fails, there is another method which will require you to temporarily borrow an old hard drive to launch the Mac OS X installer.